briancaffey/briancaffey.github.io/_posts/2017-11-19-tensorflow-gpu-setup-with-docker-on-arch-linux.md

 ==== AUTHENTICATION COMPLETE ====
 $
 ```

+### Side note

+There seems to be an [Arch Linux-specific bug](https://github.com/moby/moby/issues/23289) which prevents us from enabling docker (and nvidia-docker which we will get next).
+There is a solution to downgrade to an older version of docker, or you can just start the docker service and the nvidia-docker service when you want to use them.
+I have found it faster to first start nvidia-docker and then start docker services.

 So far so good.
 Next let's look at the Tensorflow documentation for installing Tensorflow with docker.